Choosing between Brand-Name Colleges and Low-Cost Public Colleges

 - University of Puget Sound (WA)

 “Sadly, she's very upset,” the mom said.
-“She doesn't want to go to the state schools, she says she's worked too hard and she doesn't think she will get the high quality education she would get at NYU.”
+“She doesn't want to go to the state schools, she says she's worked too hard and she doesn't think she will get the type of education she would get at NYU.”
 She has yet to decide between the two state universities in North Carolina.

 Once the teenager from California got his NYU acceptance, he wasn’t interested in going anywhere else.
 The dad agreed that his son shouldn’t pass up this opportunity, but he also said that the younger brother might have to start at a community college because of the NYU expense.

-The National Merit finalist from New Mexico, who was excited to attend GWU, ultimately decided to attend the University of Mississippi for free.
-The college has a tremendous Arabic program, which is her field of study, and she’ll be able to spend a couple of summers in Morocco.
+The National Merit finalist from New Mexico who was excited to attend GWU ultimately decided to attend the University of Mississippi for free.
+The college has a tremendous Arabic program, which is her field of study, so she’ll spend a couple summers in Morocco.
 Thanks to the full ride, she’ll also have money for graduate school.

-Making decisions about where to attend college will not always be easy.
-But, before applying to expensive universities, you need to understand what the realities are and have some serious conversations about whether they are worth the price.
+Making decisions about where to earn an undergraduate degree will not be easy.
+But before applying to expensive schools, you need to have serious conversations about whether they are worth the price.

 Lynn O’Shaughnessy is a best-selling author, speaker and journalist.
 Her book, The College Solution: A Guide for Everyone Looking for the Right School at the Right Price, is available on Amazon.com.